ebadali/Gpu-Stencil-Operations/README.md

-* 2d Stensil Operations On Cuda in : image_filter_test.py
+##### 2d Stensil Operations On Cuda in : image_filter_test.py

-Filter coefficients can be stored in constant memory •Image tile can be cached to shared memory
+Filter coefficients can be stored in constant memory!

+* Image tile can be cached to shared memory
-•Each output pixel must have access to neighboring pixels within certain radius R •This means tiles in shared memory must be expanded with an apron that contains neighboring pixels •Only pixels within the apron write results.The remaining threads do nothing
+* Each output pixel must have access to neighboring pixels within certain radius R
+* This means tiles in shared memory must be expanded with an apron that contains neighboring pixels
+* Only pixels within the apron write results.The remaining threads do nothing

-* Basic Image Processing Filters, using 2d Stensils in : image_filter_test.py
+##### Basic Image Processing Filters, using 2d Stensils in : image_filter_test.py

-* Enviroment:
+### Enviroment:

-0 Ubunto 16.04 LTS
+0. Ubunto 16.04 LTS
-1 GeForce GTX 750 Ti/PCIe/SSE2
+1. GeForce GTX 750 Ti/PCIe/SSE2
-2 python 3
+2. python 3
-3 Numba : compiler for Python
+3. Numba : compiler for Python
-4 Cuda Python
+4. Cuda Python